davidhsklar/readme-now-please/readmeusermade.md

   ## Description

-  it sets up a readme
+  it makes a readme based on user inputs

   ## Installation

-  npm i readmegenerator
+  working on it

   ## Usage

-  npm start
+  npm start index.js

   ## How to Contribute

-  me
+  anyone can
   [Contributor Covenant](https://www.contributor-covenant.org/)

   ## Tests
   no tests

   ## Questions?
-  none
+  no questions!